 But when faced with a choice between the two, I want to choose the difficult path.
 I may not do it perfectly, but I hope the person I face will extend enough grace to understand that my intentions are good, even when my words are imperfect.

 And when faced with someone else who has chosen the difficult path, I will try my hardest to stop taking everything so personally.
 I will do my best to understand that she might be a bit unsure of herself, but has still chosen words over silence.
-I will realize that the person speaking isn’t trying to injury me with her words, but is simply trying to connect.
+I will realize that the person speaking isn’t trying to injure me with her words, but is simply trying to connect.

 I don’t know about you, but I don’t find that the least bit offensive.
 In fact, in today’s world, it’s actually quite brave.